swiftlang/swift/README.md

 Swift and has other unrelated repositories, update-checkout may not clone those repositories and will update them instead.

-**TensorFlow Support:** To build with TensorFlow support, the `update-checkout-config-tensorflow.json` configuration file must be specified when cloning sources.
-The configuration file pins specific versions of every Swift companion directory and is updated with every upstream merge from the Apple Swift repositories.
+**TensorFlow Support:** To build with TensorFlow support, the `tensorflow` scheme must be specified when cloning sources.
+The `tensorflow` scheme pins specific versions of every Swift companion directory and is updated with every upstream merge from the master branch.

 **Via HTTPS**  For those checking out sources as read-only, HTTPS works best:

     git clone https://github.com/apple/swift.git -b tensorflow
-    ./swift/utils/update-checkout --clone --config swift/utils/update-checkout-config-tensorflow.json
+    ./swift/utils/update-checkout --clone --scheme tensorflow
     cd swift

 **Via SSH**  For those who plan on regularly making direct commits,